michaelgautier/gautier_rss_reader7/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/4/43/Feed-icon.svg" />

 #### RSS Can Be Controversial
 RSS has not been without controversy.
-Aaron Swartz was a activist from MIT.
+Aaron Swartz was an activist from MIT.
 At age 14, he was involved in the creation of RSS as well as markdown.
 This page uses markdown, a format Aaron helped create.
 His goal was to make information more accessible.

 <b>About: </b><a target="_blank" href="https://en.wikipedia.org/wiki/Aaron_Swartz">Aaron Swartz</a>